Vortexmind/cf-zt-m365-split-tunnel-automation/README.md

 ### Configuring service areas

 Use the **Services** card in the dashboard to select which M365 service areas (Exchange, SharePoint, Skype) are included in the split tunnel list.
 The Common service area is always included and cannot be deselected.
+At least one service area must remain selected; the last remaining toggle cannot be turned off.

 The selection is saved to KV under the key `m365:services` and takes priority over the `M365_SERVICES` environment variable.
 If no selection has ever been saved via the dashboard, the `M365_SERVICES` env var default is used.

-Selecting all three services, or deselecting all (which the dashboard treats as equivalent to all), produces the same result as `M365_SERVICES=all`.
-When all services are deselected, the dashboard shows a notice: "No services selected — all service areas will be included."

 After saving a new selection, trigger a Sync Now or Force Sync, or wait for the next scheduled sync, for the change to take effect.